jopersson/online-experimentation-literature-review/README.md

 Doremus, J., Persson, J., St. Thomas, B., Flores, C. A., Ankargren, S., Schultzberg, M., & Kretschman, K. (2026). *Return-aware platform experimentation: New directions for research*.
 SSRN. https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6834318

+The paper argues that research on online experimentation has largely focused on how to improve design, estimation, inference, and decision-making within individual A/B tests.
+We call this the **micro view** of experimentation.
+For platform companies running many experiments, however, there is also a **macro view** that is arguably more important: how should he platform allocate limited experimentation capacity and make rollout decisions across many experiments to maximize cumulative returns over time?

-The review covers research on online experimentation, A/B testing, and related causal-inference and decision-making problems from 2000 to 2025.
-The dataset was created to map where this work appears across disciplines and to distinguish between two analytical viewpoints:
+The literature review was conducted to map how much existing research has addressed each perspective, and where this work appears across academic fields and industry-oriented outlets.
+The dataset covers research on online experimentation, A/B testing, and related causal-inference and decision-making problems from 2000 to 2025 across computer science, economics, marketing, operations research, information systems, statistics, general science outlets, industry publications, and preprint archives.

+We distinguish between two analytical viewpoints:

 - **Micro view:** research focused on design, estimation, inference, or decisions within individual experiments.
 - **Macro view:** research that studies experimentation as an organizational, institutional, or decision-theoretic process across many experiments.

-The dataset is intended to make the review more transparent and to help researchers and practitioners find related work across fields.
+The dataset is intended to make the review more transparent and to help researchers and practitioners find related work across disciplinary boundaries.

 ---